Ask Marc – about service design workshops

 You want to see what others are doing, you want to co-create together.

-And instead of mimicking an online collaboration tool, in a few days we're going to launch Smaply Capture in a few days – a way to easily get stuff from Miro, Mural, Lucidspark and any other source into Smaply.
-With this app you can take a photo of a real workshop map that's posted on the wall and bring this into Smaply.
+And instead of mimicking an online collaboration tool, in a few days we're going to launch Smaply Capture – a way to easily get stuff from Miro, Mural, Lucidspark and other sources into Smaply.
 To make it easy to digitize it.
 Obviously we worked on that before the pandemic.
-It was a very stupid time to launch such a thing at that time, but that's life.
+It was a very stupid time to launch such a thing, but that's life.

 And now we're going to launch the same thing for any online tool that you use.
 The idea is to start with a blank template, when you want to have this flexibility.
 And then probably any kind of online collaboration tool that your team is used to work in is a good point to start.